ssh -V

 macOS:

-The OpenSSH version bundled with macOS may be outdated.
-It’s strongly recommended to install the latest version using Homebrew:
+The bundled OpenSSH may be outdated.
+Install the latest with Homebrew:

 brew install openssh